nzbasic/osutracker/README.md

 - Allows any user to add themselves automatically
 - Tracking history of top 100 plays for each country (and global)
 - Tracking history of top 10 plays for each user
+- Compare user/country stats
 - Public API for devs
+- Optimised for mobile and desktop views

 </td>
 </tr>